Gawai Dayak: After dinner

 Another important activity is the singing of traditional poems.
 These include pantun, ramban, jawang, sanggai and pelandai.
-Any honoured guests to longhouses may be asked to break open a coconut to symbolise the actions of Sengalang Burong (the god of war) during the Iban timang incantation which is called ngelanpang (cleansing the head skull to present various kinds of beneficial seeds to humankind).
+Any honoured guests to longhouses may be asked to break open a coconut to symbolise the actions of Sengalang Burong (the god of war) which also means victory for the well-being and protection of the communities.
 In the actual cleansing of the freshly taken heads, the troop leader would eat a bit of the brain with a piece of a glutinous rice before proceeding to throw away the rest of the brain using a piece of rattan swirled by him inside the skull and to slice out the flesh using his war sword.
 This coconut-splitting ceremony is a sign of respect and honour to the guests being offered to do so.

-Other merrymaking activities which may extend to the next day include blowpipe (sumpit) contests and traditional games such as arm wrestling (bibat lengan), small log pulling (betarit lampong), rope pulling (tarit tali) and foot-banging (bapatis).
-Some engage in cockfighting.
+Other merrymaking activities which may extend to the next day include blowpipe (sumpit) contests and traditional games such as arm wrestling (bibat lengan), small log pulling (betarit lampong), rope pulling (tarit tali) and foot-banging (bapatis) with some also engage in cockfighting.
 In modern settings, sports include football, sepak takraw (rattan kickball) and futsal.
 Other parlour games are played such as egg rolling, plate passing to the tune of taboh music, running in gunny sacks, and balloon blowing, while karaoke and joget dance are also popular.

 Dances

+The Ngajat dance is accompanied by a traditional band consisting of an engkerumong set (percussion), tawak (big gong), bebendai (small gong) and bedup (drum).
+Orang Ulu music is played using the sape.
 There are many variations of the traditional ngajat or ajat dance.
 The male and female dances consist of graceful, precise and surprise movements of the body, hands and feet with occasional shouts of a battle cry.
 Examples are the freestyle ajat male dance, warrior dance, ngajat lesong (rice mortar dance), the ngasu hunting dance, or comical muar kesa (ant harvesting) dance for men.
 Women perform the freestyle female ajat dance or the ngajat pua kumbu (ritual cloth waving dance).
 The male dance shows strength and bravery and may imitate the movements of the hornbill, which is regarded as the king of worldly birds.
-The ngajat dance is accompanied by a traditional band consisting of an engkerumong set (percussion), tawak (big gong), bebendai (small gong) and bedup (drum).
-Orang Ulu music is played using the sape.
-Recordings may be used instead of a live band.

 Bidayuh Dayak dances include the tolak bala (danger repealing), a dance performed before the harvest to ask for blessing and protection of the community; the totokng dance that is performed during the harvest festival to welcome the paddy soul and guests; the langi julang which is performed at the closing of the harvest festival to thank gods for bestowing good health and a rich harvest; and the eagle-warrior fight dance performed after the harvest season.
-Hands are held outstretched imitating the movements of the eagles as they flap their wings in flight.
-The eagle eventually falls unconscious so leaving the warrior as the winner.
-It is performed by men seeking a female partner.
+Hands are held outstretched imitating the movements of the eagles as they flap their wings during their journey.
+The eagle eventually falls unconscious so leaving the warrior victorious which is performed especially by men seeking for a female partner.